 I know this sounds pretty unsettling but the reality is that I have very little control over how an end user builds or applies this technology.
 Although I test every assembled board I can’t guarantee that they will work on your hardware, nor can I guarantee a board that you build.
 I have no way to test PCBs with only SMT components but I’ll be happy to help you work out any problems you encounter.

-I use CTR2-Mini everyday in my shack to control thousands of dollars worth of equipment and I have never had an equipment problem because of it.
+I use CTR2 systems everyday in my shack to control thousands of dollars worth of equipment and I have never had an equipment problem because of it.
 I’ve spent a lot time on the design and the implementation to make sure it is as trouble free as I can make it.

 73s, Lynn, KU7Q